 Alaskan Husky vs Siberian Husky – which breed is best for you?
-Both dogs are energetic, intelligent, hard working breeds that excel with a job to do.
+Both dogs are active, intelligent, and hard working breeds that excel with a job to do.

-Siberian Huskies may be more suitable to a family home, as Alaskans are more often bred to work.
+But, Siberian Huskies may be more suitable to a family home.
+As Alaskans are more often bred to work.

 The main differences between these breeds lies in their origins, lineage, and status with breed registries.
 Their appearance, temperament, and trainability are quite similar.

 Are you ready to find out more about which breed will suit you?